sopcoerik/fictional-robot/README.md

 go build -o demanager ./cmd/demanager
 ```

-This creates a `demanager` executable in your current directory.
+This creates a `demanager` executable in your repo root.

 ## Quick Start